KASTAZWA_:

 The East India company was settled around 1600 to trade commodities as cotton, silk, sugar, salt, spices and tea in the Indian ocean region and east Asia.
 With the company the British empire of India also sees its debut.
 The company gained more and more power, assuming direct control of India around 1868.
 The British empire “the empire of which the sun never sets” was probably the largest empire in history and became a fully global power involving around 400 millions people.
 The empire saw its decline after the world wars that affected Europe in the XX century.

-William Turner, probably the most famous painter of England, was a romantic painter.
+William Turner is probably the most famous painter of England of all the time.
 Born from a lower-middle-class family, he had a very complex, introverted and skeptical personality.
-In his life, Turner traveled intensively through Europe and was recognised as a painter of superior level mostly from an art critic called John Ruskin.
+In his life Turner traveled intensively through Europe and was recognised as a painter of superior level.
 As a romantic painter, he focused intensively on the force of nature, landscape and natural phenomena.
 Turner could be probably mentioned as one of the first impressionist and modern painters.
-John Ruskin as a thinker was extremely influential.
-In his Modern Painters (1843), he affirmed that the main role of the artist is the “truth to nature”.
+John Ruskin was an and extremely influencial thinker, art critic and a huge fan of Turner.
+In his Modern Painters (1843), he affirmed that the main role of the artist is the truth to nature.
 He also supported the pre-Raphaelities, leaving them a strong influence on their works.

 The pre-Raphaelites movement was formed by a group of English painters in 1848.
 The group was standing for intensity and complexion of production, rejecting mannerism (distortion, asymmetry and tension), a movement that was born in contraposition to classical poses, mostly “corrupted” by the work of Raphael (at least according to them).